Shuhei-YOSHIDA/ros_control_exercise/README.md

 ros_control_exercise
 ====

-This repository is sample to use ros_control.
+This repository has samples to use ros_control.

 # Real robot example
 TBU